gnina/phinder/README.md

 python Phinder.py -r receptor -l ligand -o output_directory
 ```

-You will see the OptimalPharmacophore directory appear in the receptor directory with the generated pharmacophores!
+You will see the GeneratedPharma.json file in the output directory!

 Congrats!
 You have completed your first Phind!
 Now you can review your Pharmacophores in PyMOL.
 To do so make sure you have the load_query module for PyMOL it can be found [here](https://sourceforge.net/projects/pharmer/files/)